Woah! Hold up there Jimi.

-While there are different playstyles that can be attributed to either guitar, chords, scales and finger-strength (all staples for beginners) are transferrable skills.
+While there are different playstyles that can be attributed to either guitar, chords, scales and finger-strength are transferrable skills.

-My guess is that acoustic guitars are less loud (unless using headphones), so parents/partners/housemates are inclined to recommend the instrument that won’t ring out throughout the house while the beginner is slowly practicing scales.
+My guess is that acoustic guitars are less loud, so parents/partners/ housemates are inclined to recommend the instrument that won’t ring out throughout the house while the beginner is slowly practicing scales.

 But the reality is, electric guitars are actually probably easier to play for a beginner.
-The strings are almost always lighter which will put less pressure on developing quick finger callouses to get over the pain of starting out (and trust me, there will be pain).
+The strings are almost always lighter which will put less pressure on developing quick finger callouses to get over the pain of starting out.

 It’s easier to get a large, louder sound with an electric guitar (via an amp) meaning that you don’t need to exert as much muscle energy to achieve a satisfying sound level.

 *although electric guitars can get very loud when used with an amp, you often have an option to connect some headphones to it for ‘silent’ practice.

 Electric guitars are typically thinner and less bulky making them easier to get used to.

 Fretboards on an acoustic guitar are wider and less reactive to being pressed down, which is another advantage for a novice choosing an electric guitar.